Django comes with a test suite of its own, in the

 tox runs the test suite with the bundled test settings file for

-checker.
-In addition to the system dependencies noted elsewhere in this
+documentation spelling checker.
+In addition to the system dependencies noted

 In addition to the default environments,